 Sure, it would feel great to get the old, unanswered emails off your plate—and you’d quite frankly rather do that than the hard work you need to do—but that morning isn’t the time to get started when you have a real, pressing deadline for something else due.
 There are only so many hours in each and every day, and productive people know they have to ruthlessly prioritize what’s necessary to do.

 People who procrastinate, on the other hand, pretty much do the exact opposite: Even if/when something is technically more important—and due sooner, than say, cleaning their room or organizing their shoe closet—they will spend time doing the less “immediately” important things to put off having to start the thing that is ultimately a bigger priority.
 Which leads to stress and inefficiencies.

 In the morning, try making a to-do list of the very most essential things that need to be completed that day, in order of importance, not preference.

 A goal without a timeline is like a recipe without ingredients.
-It’s great to set goals for yourself, but they need to be broken down and assigned timelines for the various action items involved (like steps in a recipe), or the goal will seem insurmountable from the start and won’t have any urgency attached to it.
-With a timeline, you’ll feel less lost or overwhelmed and more driven to avoid distractions while keeping your eyes on the prize.
+It’s great to set goals for yourself, but they need to be broken down and assigned timelines for the various action items involved (like steps in a recipe) or the goal will seem insurmountable from the start, and won’t have any urgency attached to it.
+With a timeline, you’ll feel less lost and overwhelmed, and more driven to avoid distractions while keeping your eyes on the prize.

-Productive people know that sleeping the requisite minimum of seven hours a night is not a luxury nor an option, but rather a necessity for living an optimally productive life.
-With this in mind, they organize their days and prioritize their work around getting into bed and waking up at a consistent time so their minds and bodies function at peak performance.
+Productive people know that sleeping the requisite minimum of seven hours a night is not a luxury, nor an option, but a necessity for living an optimally productive life.
+With this in mind, they organize their days and prioritize their work around getting into bed and waking up at a consistent time, so their minds and bodies function at peak ability.